-I’m not going to explain what you need to do during the emergency-stop exercise, but I’ll tell you something that candidates don’t always understand about it.
+I’m not going to explain what you need to do during the emergency-stop exercise, but I’ll tell you something that candidates do not always understand about it.

 When the candidate has pulled up at a parking position, I’ll say ‘Shortly, I shall ask you to carry out an emergency stop.’
 (That’s part of my ‘script’.)
 I’ll explain the procedure and ask them to drive on.
 And then it happens – a sudden and complete change in their driving!

-The candidate moves away more quickly than you’d think is possible, flooring the accelerator, second gear, foot down again, third gear… and before we know it, we’re tearing up the road at 40 mph in a 30 mph zone!
-We, and other road users, are being put in danger – and we’re now getting to such a speed that we really don’t want to do an emergency stop for safety reasons.
+The candidate moves away more quickly than you’d think is possible, flooring the accelerator, second gear, foot down again, third gear … and before we know it, we’re tearing up the road at 40 mph in a 30 mph zone!
+We, and other road users, are being put in danger – and we’re now getting to such a speed that we really do not want to do an emergency stop for safety reasons.

 Then, sometimes, the opposite happens.
 The candidate moves away, barely picking up any speed at all, and they drive abnormally slowly.
 If this continues, I may need to ask them to pull over again and I'll explain the need to drive normally before the emergency-stop signal can be given.
 The speed should be appropriate for the road and traffic conditions – and that’ll usually be within a 30 mph zone.